AlchlcDvl/TownOfUsReworked/README.md

 ## Vampire Hunter
 ### **Alignment: Crew (Killing)**

 The Vampire Hunter only spawns if there are Vampires in the game.
 They can check players to see if they are a Dracula, Vampire or Dampyr.
-When the Vampire Hunter checks them and finds them guilty, they are killed.
+When the Vampire Hunter finds them, the target is killed.
 Otherwise they only interact and nothing else happens.
+When all Undead are dead, the Vampire Hunter turns into a Vigilante.

 ### Game Options